-Disruptive acts: minimum one full school day of out-of-school suspension for a student who:
+Disruptive acts: minimum one full school day of out-of-school suspension for a student who\engages in behavior including but not limited to the following:

-- Commits an act of violence against another student or any person lawfully or unlawfully upon district property (based upon the severity of the injury) - Knowingly and intentionally damages or destroys the personal property of a teacher, administrator, other district employee, or any person - Knowingly and intentionally damages or destroys school property (based upon the severity of the damage).
+- Commits an act of violence against another student or any person lawfully or unlawfully upon district property (basedupon the severity of the injury) - Knowingly and intentionally damages-Damages or destroys the personal property of a teacher, administrator, other district employee, or any person - Knowingly and intentionally damages Damages or destroys school property (based upon the severity of the damage). - An act that is substantially disruptive to the educational process, such that managing the disruption interferes with or diminishes the authority of school personnel.

-Violent acts: minimum five full school days out-of-school suspension for a student who:
+Violent acts: minimum five full school days outof-school suspension for a student who engages in behavior including but not limited to the following: